Table of Contents

 In this article, I am sharing some tips that may help you filter some bad outsourcing firms, if you are considering outsourcing, or hiring a freelancer for your next project.

-If you need to launch quickly because you want to shorten your time-to-market for competitive advantage, or for another reason, you may want to check out this blog article we recently wrote:
+If you need to launch quickly because you want to shorten your time-to-market for competitive advantage, or for any other reason, you may want to check out this blog article we recently wrote:

 In one of my recent articles, I shared 6 Key Benefits of Outsourcing your Software Development.
 This article provides some insights and help if you are unsure if outsourcing is right for your project or not.